Faye S. Taxman

-Faye S. Taxman (born 1955) is an American legal scholar who is a University Professor at George Mason University (2008–present) in Fairfax, Virginia, United States and the Founding Director of the Center for Advancing Correctional Excellence (ACE!) at George Mason University.
+Faye S. Taxman (born 1955) is an American scholar who is a University Professor at George Mason University (2008–present) in Fairfax, Virginia, United States and the Founding Director of the Center for Advancing Correctional Excellence (ACE!) at George Mason University.
 Her work is widely known for its influence on the redesign of aspects of the behavioral corrections system, specifically pertaining to the reduction of recidivism and mechanisms to achieve this such as offender rehabilitation, as showcased in her books Tools of the Trade: A Guide to Incorporating Science into Practice (National Institute of Justice, 2004) and Implementing Evidence-Based Practices in Community Corrections and Addiction Treatment (Springer, 2012).
 She has also been an Affiliate Professor with the College of Medicine at Howard University (Washington, D.C.) since 2012 and with Griffith University in Brisbane, Australia since 2013.

 Educational background

 Taxman's interest in criminal justice can be seen throughout her studies.
 In 1977, Taxman graduated from the University of Tulsa with a Bachelor of Arts (with honors).
-Shortly after, she continued her studies at Rutgers University, graduating with her Ph.D. in Criminal Justice in 1982.
+Shortly after, she continued her studies at Rutgers University, graduating with her Ph.D. in criminal justice in 1982.

 Career

 Taxman commenced work in 1977 as a research analyst for the Police Foundation, a non-profit organization "dedicated to advancing policing through innovation and independent scientific research."
-She continued work in criminology as she transitioned into a research assistantship at Rutgers University (1978-1981) and instructor at Rutgers (1980-1981) during her graduate studies.
+She continued work in criminology as she transitioned into a research assistantship at Rutgers University (1978–1981) and instructor at Rutgers (1980–1981) during her graduate studies.

-Following her Ph.D., she continued to work in criminal justice at Applied Management Sciences before taking on the role as Deputy Director of the Criminal Justice Coordinating Commission (CJCC) in Montgomery County, Maryland in 1988.
-In this role, she monitored the administration of justice and the standard of law enforcement within the Montgomery County, taking over as Acting Director in 1992.
-While there, she also began work at the Institute for Law and Justice to work as a Principal Associate (1991-1994) and began work at the University of Maryland, College Park, eventually being hired as a full-time, tenure track faculty member (1994-2004) and Director of the Bureau of Governmental Research (BGR) there.
+Following her Ph.D., she continued to work in criminal justice at Applied Management Sciences before taking on the role as deputy director of the Criminal Justice Coordinating Commission (CJCC) in Montgomery County, Maryland in 1988.
+In this role, she monitored the administration of justice and the standard of law enforcement within the Montgomery County, taking over as acting director in 1992.
+While there, she also began work at the Institute for Law and Justice to work as a Principal Associate (1991–1994) and began work at the University of Maryland, College Park, eventually being hired as a full-time, tenure track faculty member (1994–2004) and Director of the Bureau of Governmental Research (BGR) there.
 She later took a second academic position at Virginia Commonwealth University, at the rank of Full Professor, and finally moved to George Mason University, appointed as a Full Professor and eventually being awarded the title of University Professor in 2009.
 There, she and Dr. Danielle Rudes founded the Center for Advancing Correctional Excellence (ACE!) in 2010.
 Today, she continues to direct ACE! and co-directs the Global Community Corrections Initiative with James Byrne (University of Massachusetts, Lowell).